yandex-cloud/docs/en/managed-kafka/pricing.md

 {% if product == "yandex-cloud" %}

 * You can only order local SSD storage (`local-ssd`) for clusters with three or more broker hosts:
-   * For Intel Cascade Lake: In 100 GB increments.
+   * For Intel Cascade Lake: In increments of 100 GB.
    * For Intel Ice Lake: In {{ local-ssd-v3-step }} increments.
 * You can only order non-replicated SSD storage (`network-ssd-nonreplicated`) in 93 GB increments for clusters with three or more broker hosts.